axeII/home-ops/README.md

 ## :wave: Overview

 Welcome to my HomeOps setup.
 See the hardware sectio where I describe what soft of hardware I am running locally.
 Unlike others I don't run pure k8s baremetal.
-This is because I don't have enough hardware to run robust k8s and also I still like to run some services in docker/docker-compose and solution where k3s and docker are on the same machine resolt in some netowrk issues due iptables and nftables.
+This is because I don't have enough hardware to run robust k8s and also I still like to run some services in docker/docker-compose and solution where k3s and docker are on the same machine resolt in some network issues due iptables and nftables.

 For setting cluster and my services I use terraform and ansible to make the most things as IaC (Inracsturcure as Code).
 I can anytime destroy my cluster build it again.
 While for my virutal machies before I migrate to IaC and kubernetes I currently back up everyting on NAS using NFS including whole VMs (which saves ssd storage alot).